ColterLena/party-like-its-1989-colter/README.md

-# Party Like Its 1989 Colter
+# Party Like Its 1989: A React.JS App
 It's 1989 and the Internet has just come online and Tim Berners-Lee is going to invent the World Wide Web.
 The Cold War is ending, and the Berlin Wall will be coming down.
 It's also going to be a great year for film.
 In this assignment, you're going to build a small webpage that showcases some of the most popular movies of 1989.

 The data for this assignment comes from [The Movie DB](https://www.themoviedb.org) API.